Dudekahedron/pi-motion-emailer/README.md

 # pi-motion-emailer
-RPi detections motion, sends timestamped image via email
+RPi detects motion, sends timestamped image via email.

 This script watches a directory for new images (or videos) provided by motion events.
 It then forwards those images (or videos) to a specified email address.